zhuchini/100-days-of-code/log.md

 **Today's Progress**: Continued React course on FreeCodeCamp and started looking for entry-level job positions.

 **Thoughts**: Today was not the best day to work.
 I was not feeling great.

+### Day 35 July 21

+**Today's Progress**: Worked on the React curriculum from FCC.

+**Thoughts**: I woke up at 4AM and I must say it is really great to get work done early in the morning.